Asymptotic Representations for Sequential Decisions, Adaptive Experiments, and Batched Bandits: Introduction

 In the next section, we discuss some examples of sequential statistical decision problems in economics and other fields, which are difficult to fully analyze except in special cases.
 These examples motivate the large-sample distributional approximations that we will develop in this paper.
-We also briefly review the classic limits of experiments theory for non-sequential decision problems.
-Section \ref{sec:artfixed} then develops extensions of the asymptotic representation theorem for locally asymptotically normal parametric statistical models to sequential settings, where a finite number of decisions are made at different times based on different subsets of the full sample of data.
-In this first set of results, the information sets available are exogenous, in the sense that they are not influenced by prior choices made by the decision-maker.
+Section \ref{sec:artfixed} briefly reviews the classic limits of experiments theory for non-sequential decision problems, and develops an extension of the asymptotic representation theorem for locally asymptotically normal parametric statistical models to sequential settings.
+Here, a finite number of decisions are made at different times based on different subsets of the full sample of data.
+In this section, the information sets available are exogenous, in the sense that they are not influenced by prior choices made by the decision-maker.
 Section \ref{sec:artrand} contains our most general result.
 It considers the case where choices made by the decision-maker at one stage can affect what is observed in later stages, and other actions can be taken at every stage.
 For this setup, we obtain an asymptotic representation through a limiting Gaussian bandit environment.
-We illustrate how our ``limit bandit'' framework can be used for local asymptotic power analysis for data obtained from batched bandit experiments.
+Section \ref{sec:applications} illustrates how our ``limiting bandit'' framework can be used for local asymptotic power analysis for data obtained from batched bandit experiments, and for batched sequential treatment choice problems.